Vojtech Zamarovský

-Vojtech Zamarovský (October 5, 1919 in Zamarovce – July 26, 2006 in Prague) was a popular Slovak writer of historical non-fiction literature.
+Vojtech Zamarovský (5 October 1919 in Zamarovce – 26 July 2006 in Prague) was a Slovak writer of historical non-fiction literature.
 He also translated from English, German, French and Latin.

 After studying law and economics in Bratislava and Prague, Zamarovský moved to Prague and worked in several state offices.
 From 1956 on he worked only as a writer.
 His books concentrated on the life of ancient Mediterranean nations.
 He wrote both in the Slovak and Czech languages.
 Zamarovský became immensely popular in Czechoslovakia, and his works were also translated abroad.

-Zamarovský was a collaborator with the communist secret police StB for more than 20 years.
-Since 1962 he had worked under the code name of Belo, in 1977 he became an intelligence agent, and his code name was changed to Veil.

-During his final years he suffered from Parkinson's disease, and spent the last two months of his life in a coma.
+During his final years, he suffered from Parkinson's disease and spent the last two months of his life in a coma.